davidjmolina55-lgtm/food-diary/README.md

 - Flash messages use Django's `messages` framework and are rendered in `base.html`; they auto-dismiss via a small JS snippet.
 - Ownership checks are performed server-side in views to prevent unauthorized edits/deletes.
 - The project uses `django-allauth` for authentication; account templates are under `templates/account/` and the signup template has been adapted to match the site's styling.
+- The project uses `django-allauth` for authentication; account templates are under `templates/account/` and the signup template has been adapted to match the site's styling.

+## AI Implementation
+- Provided suggestions for styling and html setup
+- Performed focused code patches (templates, forms, CSS) to speed iteration.
+- Diagnosed template and deployment issues and suggested fixes.

 ## Future Enhancements